syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 ![](Chart-Data_images/Chart-Data_img4.jpeg)

-_Figure_ _26_: _CustomModel bound to the Chart Series_

 ### Indexed data

-> Note that if you have indexed data, which implies that the X values are simply categories and don't carry any cardinal value, then you can instead implement the IChartSeriesIndexedModel interface and bind it to the ChartSeries.SeriesIndexedModelImpl.
+Note that if you have indexed data, which implies that the X values are simply categories and don't carry any cardinal value, then you can instead implement the IChartSeriesIndexedModel interface and bind it to the ChartSeries.SeriesIndexedModelImpl.
 The main difference in this interface is that you don't have to implement the GetX method.

 ## Chart Data Binding with IEnumerables